Realwhisky/LTBCCF/README.md

-# LTBCCF_algorithm
+# LTBCCF

 Visual object tracking -- Long-term object tracking method based on background constraints and convolutional features （LTBCCF）

-A long-term tracking algorithm can hardly do without the help of detecting model,Here is a brief introduction of my algorithm.It can be devided into two parts,one is tracking stage,the other is re-detecting stage :
+A long-term tracking algorithm can hardly do without the help of detecting model.Here is a brief introduction of my algorithm.It can be devided into two parts,one is tracking stage,the other is re-detecting stage :

-Tracking stage
+## Tracking stage

 ![demo](https://github.com/Realwhisky/LTBCCF_algorithm/blob/master/utility/tracking%20%20stage.png)